 – 120p 60M

-Recording location on memory card: private/M4ROOT/CLIP
+Recording location on the memory card: private/M4ROOT/CLIP

-AVCHD – 1080p an older Sony codec
+AVCHD – 1080p, an older Sony codec

 Sony made this back when they still hated the consumer.
-Now they like us, (except the guy that designs the menu system) so avoid this unless you need to shoot interlaced for some strange reason.
+Now they like us (except the guy that designs the menu system), so avoid this unless you need to shoot interlaced for some strange reason.

 – 60i 24M(FX) <- 1080p Broadcast standard